OECD Home › Education › Publications & Documents

 Publications & Documents

 English, , 32kb

-This paper gives an update of the Country Background Report of the Netherlands that was prepared in the framework of the OECD Thematic Review of Tertiary Education.
+This Country Background Report for Spain was prepared by the Ministry of Education and Science as an input to the OECD Thematic review of Tertiary Education.